 How Much Does a Wedding in Serbia Cost?
 (Guide for Expats, in EUR)

-What a wedding in Serbia really costs in 2026, in euros — per-guest prices, total budgets by tier, a category-by-category breakdown, and the hidden costs to plan for.
+What a wedding in Serbia really costs in 2026, in euros — per-guest prices, total budgets by tier, a category-by-category breakdown, how paying vendors actually works, and the hidden costs to plan for.

 Serbia offers strong value for weddings — one of the main reasons diaspora and international couples choose it.
 Costs are well below Western European levels for comparable quality, while venues, food and photography are excellent.
-Here's what to expect, in euros.
+Here's what to expect, in euros, plus the part most cost guides skip: how paying actually works when your bank is in another country.

 These are approximate 2026 ranges to help you plan.
 Real prices depend on the city, the season, your guest count and the specific vendors.
 Estimate your own with our free budget calculator.